zedli123/Quantium-Chips-Analysis/README.md

 ### 2.2 Outlier Removal
 To mitigate the impact of extreme values, we applied the **interquartile Range (IQR) method** to detect and remove extreme outliers from our dataset.

 The left plot visualizes the distribution **before** outlier removal, where extreme values distort the scale and obscure underlying patterns.
-After applying the **Interquartile Range (IQR) method** to remove outliers, the distribution becomes more compact and symmetric.
+After applying the **Interquartile Range (IQR) method** to remove **578** extreme records, the distribution becomes more compact and symmetric.

-This preprocessing step ensures that our analysis and modeling are **less influenced by anomalies** and more accurately reflect the typical purchasing behavior of the majority of customers.

 <p align="center">
   <img src="https://github.com/zedli123/Quantium-Chips-Analysis/blob/main/Quantium/BeforeOutlier.png?raw=true" width="400" />
   <img src="https://github.com/zedli123/Quantium-Chips-Analysis/blob/main/Quantium/AfterOutlier.png?raw=true" width="400" />
 </p>

+> **Insight:** This preprocessing step ensures that our analysis and modeling are **less influenced by anomalies** and more accurately reflect the typical purchasing behavior of the majority of customers.

+## 3. Exploartory Analysis